hereya/hereya-cli/README.md

 ## `hereya workspace uninstall PACKAGE`

-removes a package from a workspace
+Remove a package from a workspace.

 ```
 USAGE